bioinfo-pf-curie/mpiMarkDup/docs/README.md

 ### Cpu

 Due to the bitonic sorting, the algorithm is optimized for power of 2 number of CPU.
 Therefore, it is recommended to set the `-n` parameter of `mpirun` to 2, 4, 8, 16, 32, etc. in order to ensure for optimal performance.
-For example, `mpirun -n 4 mpiSORT examples/data/HCC1187C_70K_READS.sam ${HOME}/mpiSORTExample`
+For example, `mpirun -n 4 mpiMD examples/data/HCC1187C_70K_READS.sam -q 0 -d 0 -v 4 ${HOME}/mpiMarkDupExample`

 However, the `-n` parameter can be set to any other value but extra  MPI communications will be added to fit power of 2 required by the bitonic algorithm.
 In this case, additonal memory is needed for the rank 0 worker.
 This rank is responsible for collecting and dispatching the data before and after bitonic.